Traveling waves and homogeneous fragmentation: Stopping lines and probability tilting

-Consider the stopping line $\ell^{(p,0)}.$ Two fundamental differences in the way this stopping line dissects the fragmentation process occurs in the regimes $p\le 0$ and $p>0$.
-When $p \le 0$ it is easily seen that for all $i \in \N$ we have that $\ell^{(p,0)}(i)=0$ so that $\Pi(\ell^{(p,0)})$ is the trivial partition with all integers in one block.
-On the other hand when $p>0,$ then we claim that almost surely, for all $i \in \N$ we have $\ell^{(p,0)}(i) >0.$ By exchangeability it is enough to prove it for $\ell^{(p,0)}(1).$ Observing that $-\log |\Pi_1(t)| - c_p t $ is a spectrally positive L\'evy process with negative drift, standard theory (cf. Chapter VII of \cite{Be3}) tells us it has the property that $(0,\infty)$ is irregular for $0$ which, in turn, is the claim.
-Hence, when $p>0$, the partition $\Pi(\ell^{(p,0)})$ is a non-trivial collection of non-singleton blocks.
+Consider the stopping line $\ell^{(p,0)}.$ Two fundamental differences in the way this stopping line dissects the fragmentation process occurs in the regimes $p\le0$ and $p>0$.
+When $p \le0,$ it is easily seen that for all $i \in\N,$ we have that $\ell^{(p,0)}(i)=0$ so that $\Pi(\ell^{(p,0)})$ is the trivial partition with all integers in one block.
+On the other hand, when $p>0,$ we claim that almost surely, for all $i \in\N$ we have $\ell^{(p,0)}(i) >0.$ By exchangeability it is enough to prove it for $\ell^{(p,0)}(1).$ Observing that $-{\log}|\Pi _1(t)| - c_p t $ is a spectrally positive L\'evy process with negative drift, standard theory (cf. \cite{Be1}, Chapter VII) tells us it has the property that $(0,\infty)$ is irregular for $0$ which, in turn, implies the claim.
+Hence, when $p>0$, the partition $\Pi(\ell ^{(p,0)})$ is a nontrivial collection of nonsingleton blocks.